Adult Protective Services: What You Need to Know

 2. Right to informed consent

-3. Personal information is confidential
+3. Right to keep personal information confidential

-6. Maximize independence
+6. Right to independence

-Filing a Report with Adult Protective Services
+Filing a Report With Adult Protective Services

 • Contact the potential victim